meraki-analytics/cassiopeia/README.md

 print("He's much better at writing Python code than he is at LoL.
 He'll never be as good as {name}.".format(name=best_na.name))
 ```

-Make sure you set your rate limit!
-Cassiopeia will limit you the the default development limit until you give it your production limit (if you have one).
+Make sure you set your rate limit ONLY IF YOU HAVE APPLIED FOR AND RECIEVED A PRODUCTION-LEVEL API KEY.
+By default, Cassiopeia will limit you to the Development rate limit.
+You can set the rate limit to your production limit (if you have one) as follows:

 ```python
 # 3,000 calls per 10 seconds